lbryio/lbry-sdk/docs/index.md

 Download and return a blob

 Args:
-    'blob_hash': (str) blob hash of blob to get 'timeout'(optional): (int) timeout in number of seconds 'encoding'(optional): (str) by default no attempt at decoding is made, can be set to one of the following decoders:
+    'blob_hash'                        :  (str)  blob hash of the blob to get 'timeout' (optional)               :  (int)  timeout in number of seconds 'encoding' (optional)              :  (str)  by default no attempt at decoding is made, can be set to one of the following decoders:
                                                  'json'
-    'payment_rate_manager'(optional): if not given the default payment rate manager will be used. supported alternative rate managers:
+    'payment_rate_manager' (optional)  :  (str)  if not given the default payment rate manager will be used.
+                                                 supported alternative rate managers:
                                                  'only-free'

-Returns
+Returns:
     (str) Success/Fail message or (dict) decoded data
 ```